CloudGlitch/NewTabSearch/extensions/help.md

 `alt + i` to search for images

 `alt + v` to search for videos

+type `h` to auto-complete `https://` [if you want to type something other than https:// that start with h, please type h and the next letter at the same time]

+type `file` to auto-complete `file://C:/`

+type `edge` to autocomplete `edge://`
 ### ease of access
 `alt + m` to open menu
 `alt + n` to close menu